 In general tells the reader you are going to talk generally about a topic.
 This is not what we are going to do in our conclusion and we should therefore not use it.

 In conclusion and to conclude are the only two linking phrases you should use to start your conclusion.
 They tell the reader exactly what the paragraph is about and they are formal.
+You will only write one conclusion, so simply pick one and stick with it.

 How to Write a Good Conclusion